PavanRangani/docs/docs/prd/gifting/gifting.md

-#### UI Requirement

-- Tooltip
-- Crummey trust label

-#### Auto Create tax return
+### Auto Create tax return

+- When Gift amount given to any individual is more than $15,000 in a year then gift tax return will be created for Giftor
+  - Here Giftor can be direct Individual or through Joint
+  - Recipient can be through Joint, Partnership or Trust
+- This Gift amount is considered from all gifts.
-- In single gift if allocation is less than $15,000 but total gifts amount which Giftor gave to any Individual is more than $15,000 in a year then gift tax return will be created for Giftor
+  - For e.g. In Single gift allocation is less than $15,000 but total gift amount which Giftor gave to that Individual is more than $15000 then tax return will be created.
 - For Gifts created before 2018, above limit is $14000.

 ## Edit Gift